mni4797/trainer-code/Week-8/React/Readme.md

 ## Different important files in React
 * Package.json - used to find dependencies for the React app
 * tsconfig.json - Used to configure our transpilation process
-* node_modules - Used to store dependencies for your React app
+* node_modules - Used to store dependencies for your React app.
+* Index.tsx - Your main entry point for your components.
+Interacts with your Index.html to append your components to
+*